ENGN2912B-2018/HPC-A/simulation/README.md

 ### 3. Creating data sets

-The controlsDict file in the case directory included in this repository has already been modified to create vtk-compatible data files.
-In order to generate data sets, first create a directory in the , You can then run simulations for various cases using the `main` executable which was created by the `make` command.
+The controlDict file in the case directory included in this repository has already been modified to create vtk-compatible data files.
+In order to generate data sets, first designate a location to save the vtk data sets in line 49 of the main.cpp file.
+You can then perform simulations for various cases using the `main` executable created by running the `make` command in the build folder.

+To make it easier to transfer the data files to a different location, we recommend zipping them first.
+A sample zip command is shown below.

+`zip -r myfile.zip myfile`